Did you know you can grow brand new succulent plants from parts of your existing plants?

 Tips for Success:

-Use succulent or cactus soil when propagating succulents.
+Use succulent or cactus potting soil (such as this one) when propagating succulents.
 As desert plants, succulents have specific water needs, and basic potting soil can retain too much water for their roots.

 Keep your baby succulents out of direct sunlight as it can burn their tender leaves and inhibit growth.